bluezephyr/bitloom-ledblink/README.md

-# bitloom-ledblink
+# BitLoom LEDblink
-Blink a LED using the BitLoom framwork
+Blink a LED using the BitLoom framework